infracost/docs/docs/features/environment_variables.md

 | INFRACOST_CURRENCY=EUR<BR/>INFRACOST_CURRENCY_FORMAT="EUR: 1.234,56€"        | `64.145,45€`          |
 | INFRACOST_CURRENCY=GBP<BR/>INFRACOST_CURRENCY_FORMAT="GBP: £ 1,234.567"      | `£ 64,145.453`        |

-### INFRACOST_ENABLE_CLOUD
-Can be set to `true` to enable [Infracost Cloud](/docs/infracost_cloud/get_started/).
-The main use-case for this is in CI/CD so the Infracost JSON output is sent to your Infracost Cloud account.

 ### INFRACOST_LOG_LEVEL
 Controls the log verbosity level.
 Can be set to `info` or `warn` in CI/CD systems to reduce noise, or `debug` to troubleshoot.
 Turns off spinners in output.
 Setting this environment variable is the same as using the `--log-level` flag.